 Identifying Balsam Fir (Abies balsamea)

-The twigs of balsam fir are smooth.
-This helps differentiate it from hemlock trees which look similar, but have rough twigs.
+The twigs of balsam fir are smooth, which can help to differentiate it from other similar-looking species like hemlock trees, which have rough twigs.

 Emergency Food Source